 Metal diffusion and chemical processes of mono and bi-layer thin films

-Małgorzata Pachecka is a PhD student in the Industrial Focus Group XUV Optics.
-Her supervisor is prof.dr.
+Malgorzata Pachecka former PhD student in the Industrial Focus Group XUV Optics, defended her thesis Friday July 13th 2018.
+Her supervisor was prof.dr.
 F. Bijkerk from the Faculty of Science and Technology.

 Metals with high electronegativities form weak oxides, such as ruthenium, while those with low electronegativity form strong oxides (e.g., scandium and aluminium).
 This leaves open the question of the role of surface oxidation in tin adhesion.
 To investigate the influence of oxidation, the removal of Sn from metallic and oxidized Sc thin films was studied.
 We have shown that tin can be fully etched from a metallic Sc surface as well from Sc thin films with complete and incomplete oxidation.
 Furthermore, our results show that the presence of Sc2O3 on a Sc thin film significantly slows the etch rate.
 For Sn etching from oxidized Sc, we propose that etching is slowed by electrons being trapped at defect sites in the Sc2O3 layer.
 This effect is strengthened when Sc metal is present below the Sc2O3, due to the built-in electric field spanning the oxide, generated by the difference in work function between Sc and Sn.